How Big Do German Shepherds get?

-Genetics mainly determine size, but environment (what he/she eats, exercise etc.) have something to do with it as well.
+Genetics mainly determine size, but environment (what he/she eats, exercise etc.) can have a small part to play as well.

 There are general breed guidelines as to how big most German Shepherds will get on average.

-You can find that info out here where we talk about things like growth rate, and how big an average GSD should be at each age and so on.
+You can find that info out here where we talk about things like growth rate, and how big an average GSD should be at each age.

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

 How Big Will My German Shepherd Dog Or Puppy Get? – Average Weight, Height & Size

 Average German Shepherd Size

 German Shepherds are considered a large breed of dog.

 Males average 60-65 cms (24-26 in) in height, and 30-40 kg (66-88 lb) in weight.